 8 small steps to achieving personal success

-Someone once stated that successful people tend to have the knack of doing things that failures don’t like to do.
+Someone once stated that successful people tend to have the knack of doing things that unsuccessful people don’t like to do.
 They may not like doing certain things but their strength of purpose becomes higher than their dislike of the task or situation.

 It has also been said that it is the fear itself of a certain situation that is worse than the actual situation.
 However, so many people find it almost impossible to break through the fear barrier and face their demons.